trifork/erjang/README.md

 I have only been testing this with Erlang/OTP R14B.

-If you run with a different erts (Erlang runtime system), then you can use the +e <ErsVsn> flag, like this:
+If you run with a different erts (Erlang runtime system), then you can use the +e <ErtsVsn> flag, like this:

    ./ej +e 5.7.5

-To run with erts-5.7.5.
+to run with erts-5.7.5; alternatively, set the "erjang.erts.version" property in the erjang_cfg.properties file.
+Under normal circumstances, however, this should not be necessary;
+Erjang should infer the correct version.